bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 5. The "lint" messages are coming up due to your code not conforming to style and structure conventions that make your code easier to read and less prone to errors.
 I would look up these errors to make your code more bulletproof and make collaboration with other developers easier.

 6. I have changed values like `x` and `y` into more descriptive names so you do not lose track of variables.

+7. I have added a generic recursive approach to dfs.
+One thing to note is that the recursive function has to receive `visited` as an argument so that it can keep track of what has been visited as it loops onto itself.